Your Complete FAQ Guide to Visiting Rainbow Mountain

 Is Rainbow Mountain crowded?

 Rainbow Mountain has become increasingly popular recently and can get quite crowded during peak season.
-Visiting early in the morning or during the shoulder season is best to avoid crowds.
+To avoid crowds, visit early in the morning or during the shoulder season.

 What should I bring on the hike to Rainbow Mountain?